splunk/observability-workshop/docs/synthetics/index.md

 ![placeholder](../images/synthetics/image15.png)

-Click on Steps and make the following adjustments to your recording provide a friendly name to Steps 1, 2 & 3.
+Click on Steps and make the following adjustments to your recording provide a friendly name to Steps 1 (Click Camera), 2 (Add to Cart) & 3 (Place Order).

 ![placeholder](../images/synthetics/image6.png)

-Next, click **+ Add Step**, this new step will add some validation to the test.
+Next, click **+ Add Step**, with this new step we will add some validation to the monitor.
 This is to ensure the checkout completed successfully.

-Enter **Confirm Order** for the **Name** and change the **Action** to **Wait for text present**.
-Enter **Your order is complete!** for the **Value**.
-You will now have a **Start Url** and 4 steps in your test configuration.
+Enter **Confirm Order** for the **Name** and change the **Action** to **Wait for text present** and finally enter **Your order is complete!** for the **Value**.
+You will now have a **Start Url** and 4 steps in your monitor configuration.

 ![placeholder](../images/synthetics/image2.png)

 !!! info "Tip"
-    As you are creating the steps think about how to go about using the "[Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions)" feature in Splunk Synthetic Monitoring which is very powerful. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
+    As you are creating the steps think about how to go about using the [Business Transaction](https://help.rigor.com/hc/en-us/articles/360049442854-How-Do-I-Use-Business-Transactions) feature in Splunk Synthetic Monitoring which is very powerful. *"Business Transactions are a combined group of contiguous steps in a Real Browser script that are to be measured as a whole.
 These transactions logically group similar parts of a flow together, so that users can view the performance of multiple steps and page(s) grouped under one Business Transaction."*

 Click on **Advanced** and make sure the **Viewport Size** is set to **Default desktop: 1366 x 768**

 ![Viewport Size](../images/synthetics/viewport-size.png)

-Click on "**Test**" to test your recording.
-Once the test has successfully completed make sure to click on "**AFTER**" in Step 4 to validate the monitor was able to get to the order complete screen.
+Click on "**Test**" to test your monitor.
+Once the test has successfully completed make sure to click on "**AFTER**" in Step 4 to validate the monitor was able to get to the order complete screenshot.

 ![placeholder](../images/synthetics/image22.png)

 Click on **Create**{: .label-button .sfx-ui-button-blue} to save your Real Browser Monitor.
-After 5-10 minutes validate your monitor is working i.e. producing successful checks e.g.
+After 5-10 minutes validate your monitor is working and producing successful checks e.g.

 ![placeholder](../images/synthetics/image27.png)